sharedworkforce/sharedworkforce/README.markdown

 ### Step 3 - define tasks

-Create a directory called 'tasks' in the root of your app.
-This is where you define your tasks - all files in this directory will be loaded.

-If, for example, you would like to approve a photo on upload, create your first task in a file called tasks/approve_photo.rb
+If, for example, you would like to approve a photo on upload, create your first task in a file called app/tasks/approve_photo.rb

     class ApprovePhotoTask
       include SharedWorkforce::Task